 There’s no way to win at or beat baccarat.
 Not really.

-However, experts say this is a waste of time.
-That there’s really no way to gain an edge over the casino.
+However, experts say that this is a waste of time – that there’s really no way to gain an edge over the casino.
 Card counting doesn’t work, either.

 Betting systems don’t work, either.
 Many players will use the popular Martingale betting system.
-This strategy may be somewhat effective because the likelihood of you losing 6-10+ hands in a row is rare.
+This strategy may be somewhat effective because the likelihood of you losing six to ten or more hands in a row is rare.
 However, this or any other type of negative or positive progressive betting system won’t help you beat the casino.
 If anything, it’ll help you lose your money faster.